 Bibliostat CollectConnect is the 'portal' that you enter your annual report information into.
 The Division of Library Development is hoping to have this unlocked around the middle of January.
 I will send out an email notifying libraries when it is officially open for data entry.

-Annual Report information is due in Bibliostat CollectConnect bydate to be determined, usually the beginning of February.
+Annual Report information is due in Bibliostat CollectConnect byMonday, February 22nd at 8am.
 It is important that you review and check the information, comparing to last year's report if needed.
 When you are done, email your consultant.
 We will do a minor review and contact you with any questions before submitting to the state.

 MASTER AR SPREADSHEET: NCLS has created a single Master AR Spreadsheet that has all the answers we typically provide.
 This is information from SIRSI, technology, financials, and more that NCLS provides but in ONE location.